KalinkinaD/KalinkinaD.github.io/index.md

 <a href="https://www.linkedin.com/in/kalininadaria/"> LinkedIn </a> <br/>
 Kyiv, Ukraine

-## Summary of Qualifications
+## Summary
-Junior Frontend JS developer. <br/>
+I`m  a  Junior Frontend JS developer.
+I have personal and team experience of development due to studyindg for 1 year at GoIT Academy. <br/>
-Personal and team experience of development due to studyindg for 1 year at GoIT Academy
+I had participated in three hackathons.
+Now I continue to deepen my IT-knowledge and make Pet-projects.

 ## Technical Skills